firstpj/my-react-webapp/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-- I would like to thank Microverse and my coding partner.
+- I would like to thanks to Microverse and my coding partner.
+- Thanks to the Code Reviewer(s) for the insightful feedback, morning session team, and standup team for their contributions.
+- [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) the author of the original design [www.behance.net](https://www.behance.net/gallery/31579789/Ballhead-App-(Free-PSDs))

 <p align="right">(<a href="#readme-top">back to top</a>)</p>